 A lot of towns along the way did good business from the highway, and some resisted the interstates when they came, because of the loss of business to the their core.
 I remember Cheyenne, Wyoming managed to stall a section of I-80 bypassing it for ages, forcing all the traffic to go right through downtown.
 It’s the opposite of what one expect, wanting a bypass to reduce traffic.

 I’ll end this with one of my other favorite shots, of a man bicycling.
 Somewhat surprisingly, his bike has a rear derailleur, which was not common in the US then.
-In fact, the bike looks rather European, with its delicate touring frame and thin tires. despite the lack of much gear.
+In fact, the bike is almost certainly European, with its delicate touring frame and thin tires. despite the lack of much gear.